 - a.
-Appointing and remunerating the CEO of Future Generation.
-Providing advice and counsel to the CEO of Future Generation including formal reviews and feedback on their performance and overseeing the development or removal of the CEO of Future Generation where necessary.
+Appointing the CEO of Future Generation Global.
+Providing advice and counsel to the CEO of Future Generation Global including formal reviews and feedback on their performance and overseeing the development or removal of the CEO of Future Generation Global where necessary.
 See Section 2.12 of this Charter for performance evaluation process. - b.
-Ratifying the appointment of the CEO of Future Generation, ensuring the terms and conditions of the appointment have been recorded in a letter of appointment and where appropriate, removal of the CEO of Future Generation and/or Company Secretary. - c.
-Ensuring appropriate checks are undertaken prior to the appointment of a CEO of Future Generation. - d.
-Ensuring an appropriate succession plan for the CEO of Future Generation is in place.
-The plan will consider long-term succession planning concerns on permanently filling a vacancy when the current CEO of Future Generation leaves and short-term succession planning to focus around acting appointments on the sudden or unexpected departure of the CEO of Future Generation. - e.
+Ratifying the appointment of the CEO of Future Generation Global, ensuring the terms and conditions of the appointment have been recorded in a letter of appointment and where appropriate, removal of the CEO of Future Generation Global and/or Company Secretary. - c.
+Ensuring appropriate checks are undertaken prior to the appointment of a CEO of Future Generation Global. - d.
+Ensuring an appropriate succession plan for the CEO of Future Generation Global and Company Secretary are in place.
+The plan will consider long-term succession planning concerns on permanently filling a vacancy when the current CEO of Future Generation Global or Company Secretary leaves and short-term succession planning to focus around acting appointments on the sudden or unexpected departure of the CEO of Future Generation Global or Company Secretary. - e.
 Monitoring and assessing the performance of the Company in terms of its strategic direction and charitable purpose. - f.
 Ensuring that appropriate and effective remuneration policies and packages (if any) are implemented by the Company. - g.
 Monitoring and reviewing business results, the performance of the Investment Committee, the Audit & Risk Committee, outsourced service providers and the Board itself.